Could a vaginal probiotic replace antibiotics for recurrent UTIs?

 Summary

-This study tests two approaches to prevent repeat bladder infections in women after menopause.
-One group takes a nightly antibiotic for 6 months; the other uses a vaginal tablet containing good bacteria and a low-dose hormone.
-The goal is to see which method better prevents infections and reduces antibiotic resistance.
-About 100 women will participate.
+This study compares two ways to prevent repeat urinary tract infections (UTIs) in women after menopause.
+One group takes a nightly antibiotic pill for 6 months, while the other uses a vaginal tablet containing a probiotic (Lactobacillus) and a tiny amount of estrogen.
+The goal is to see which approach better prevents infections and how they affect the urinary microbiome.
+About 100 women will participate for 6 months.

 Disclaimer Read more